Munich is a city that wears many hats. It’s famous for its incredible architecture, diverse art, football team, and, of course, Oktoberfest.

 - Drink beer and meet new people at the ultra-hip and modern FOX.

-- Enjoy cheap food, good beer and a welcoming local atmosphere at Alter Simpl.
+- Enjoy cheap food, good beer and a welcoming local atmosphere at the traditional Bavarian restaurant Alter Simpl.

 - Sample local beers and dishes at Alter Ofen, a Maxvorstadt institution.